Before and after school care

-There are lots of options for before and after school care as well as great programmes for during the holidays.
+There are many options for before and after school care in New Zealand, as well as great programmes for children during the holidays.

 Looking for regional info?

-In New Zealand, children under the age of 14 can’t be left alone without “reasonable care and supervision”.
-Which means parents can’t drop children off at school before it officially opens, usually at 8:30am, or leave them there after school.
+In New Zealand, children under the age of 14 must not be left alone without reasonable care and supervision.
+Parents should not drop children off at school before the school has opened in the morning (usually at 8:30am), or leave them there after school has finished.

-Before school care (7:30 am -8.30 am) and after school care (3:00 pm to 5 pm) is available from various private and community childcare providers.
-They usually also offer holiday programmes run during business hours to cover the school holidays.
+Before school care (7:30-8.30 am) and after school care (3:00-5.00 pm) is usually available from either private or community childcare providers.
+They usually also offer holiday programmes that run during business hours throughout the school holidays.

 Ask your school about the options that may be available.

-The Child Youth and Family (CYF) unit of the Ministry of Social Development is able to certify programmes as safe.
-You should check with the provider to see if they’re certified.
+The Ministry of Social Development (MSD) is able to certify programmes as safe.
+You should check with the provider to see if their programme is certified.

-There are fees for before and after school care programmes and you need to check with the provider.
+There are fees for before and after school care programmes.
+Check the fees with the provider.

-Providers who are involved with the government’s OSCAR (Out of School Care and Recreation) scheme receive funding that can subsidise the costs.
+Providers that are part of the government’s OSCAR (Out of School Care and Recreation) scheme receive funding that can subsidise the cost.

-Parents who are New Zealand residents or citizens can also get help with the costs of before- and after-school care through the OSCAR scheme.
-The government’s Work and Income site has more information.
+Parents who are New Zealand residents or citizens can also get help with the costs of before and after school care through the OSCAR scheme.
+There is more information on the government’s Work and Income website .